 Burglary is a gateway crime committed mostly by teens and young adults.
 It’s a category of crime like an oil slick—spread thin across the nation.
 There are millions of property crimes reported each year, but the number is thought to be double that.
 Sadly, only 10% of burglaries and thefts are ever solved.

 Register your stuff like you register a car

 The MyPropertyID system is a private database for your eyes only.
 The police can only access the account with a subpoena and we never manipulate that data.

-- Property is marked with a universal identifier which acts as a lost and found.
+- Property is marked with a unique identification number (UIN) which acts as a lost and found.

 - The make, model and serial numbers are recorded which are used by the police

 - Warning signs are posted on doors and windows which are designed to deter criminals

 Just like with a car, if you are the victim of a burglary or theft, you call the police and file a crime report.
 When it comes to portable valuables, the police can only help if you provide serial numbers of those stolen items.
 The serial numbers are then fed into FBI databases.
 If an item is brought to pawn shop or recovered during a police search, those items can be traced back to you, leading to an arrest and a conviction.